rlunar/valkey-php/docs/content/lists.md

 -----
 _**Description**_: Removes the first `count` occurrences of the value element from the list.
 If count is zero, all the matching elements are removed.
 If count is negative, elements are removed from tail to head.

-**Note**: The argument order is not the same as in the Redis documentation.
+**Note**: The argument order is not the same as in the Valkey documentation.
 This difference is kept for compatibility reasons.

 ##### *Parameters*
 *key*